-Pakpour Banks LLP provides legal services in to individuals involved in child custody disputes.
+Pakpour Banks LLP provides legal services to individuals involved in child custody disputes.

-Child custody disputes are without a doubt the most emotionally difficult exercises family lawyers and family law litigants experience.
+Child custody disputes are without a doubt the most emotionally difficult exercises family legal practitioners and family law litigants experience.
 Our relationships with our children are the most fundamental bonds we have.
-To place those bonds in the hands of a neutral third party, and hope the outcome is positive, can feel like gambling with one’s own identity at stake.
+To place those bonds in the hands of a neutral third party and hope the outcome is positive can feel like gambling with one’s own identity.
 For children, the results can be even more catastrophic if the custody order does not accommodate their needs.